mondo-mob/gae-js/packages/gae-js-migrations/README.md

 # GAE JS MIGRATIONS

-Setup and Run migrations, with state stored in firestore with a mutex lock
+Setup and Run migrations, with state stored in firestore and a mutex lock to ensure only one is run at a time

 ## Installation